-Bullying and sexual abuse could be two of the gravest reasons to cause your child go into depression.
+Bullying and sexual abuse could be two of the gravest reasons that may cause your child to go into depression.

-If they talk to you and say they’re feeling down and you respond saying: “Yeah!
+If they talk to you and say they’re feeling down, you respond: “Yeah!
 But who’s on his phone all day?”
 That exact moment, you’ve told your child it’s only them who are responsible for how they’re feeling.

 5. Showing Them You Are Worried

-Just imagine how a child would feel, when they are already going through a phase of depression, if they see you being apprehensive for their condition.
+Just imagine how a child would feel when they are already going through a phase of depression if they see you being apprehensive about their condition.
 Your anxiety would only be another source of sadness for them.

-Mostly, the children are so emotionally attached to their parents that a feeling of being the one to cause them anxiety can make them miserable.
+Mostly, the children are so emotionally attached to their parents that the feeling of being the one to cause them anxiety can make them miserable.
 They might start blaming and beating themselves up.